Neue Galerie New York

-The Neue Galerie New York (German for "New Gallery") is a museum of early twentieth-century German and Austrian art and design located in the William Starr Miller House at 86th Street and Fifth Avenue in New York City.
-Established in 2001, it is one of the most recent additions to New York City's Museum Mile, which runs from 83rd to 105th streets on Fifth Avenue on the Upper East Side of Manhattan.
+The Neue Galerie New York (German for "New Gallery") is a museum of early twentieth-century German and Austrian art and design on the Upper East Side of Manhattan in New York City.
+It is located in the William Starr Miller House at 86th Street and Fifth Avenue.
+Established in 2001, it is one of the most recent additions to New York City's Museum Mile, on Fifth Avenue.
+In 2026, the museum and the Metropolitan Museum of Art announced that the two institutions would merge in 2028.

 History

-The museum was first conceived by two close friends: art dealer and museum exhibition organizer Serge Sabarsky, and entrepreneur, philanthropist, and art collector Ronald S. Lauder.
+The museum was first conceived by two close friends: art dealer and museum exhibition organizer Serge Sabarsky, and businessman, philanthropist, and art collector Ronald S. Lauder.
 The two men shared a passionate commitment to early twentieth-century German and Austrian art and design.
-They met in 1967, just before Sabarsky opened his Serge Sabarsky Gallery at 987 Madison Avenue.
-The gallery quickly earned a reputation as New York's leading gallery for Austrian and German Expressionist art, and Lauder was a frequent visitor and client.
-Over the years, the two men discussed opening a museum to showcase the very best work from the period.
+The two met in 1967, just before Sabarsky opened his Serge Sabarsky Gallery at 987 Madison Avenue.
+That gallery quickly earned a reputation as New York's leading gallery for Austrian and German Expressionist art, and Lauder was a frequent visitor and client.

+Over the years, the two discussed opening a museum to showcase the very best work from the period.
 When Sabarsky died in 1996, Lauder chose to carry on the task of creating Neue Galerie New York, as a tribute to his friend.
+The museum opened in November 2001.
+In May 2026, the museum and the Metropolitan Museum of Art announced that the two institutions would merge in 2028, with the Neue to be renamed the Met Ronald S. Lauder Neue Galerie and referred to as the Met Neue Galerie.